Test for non-negligible adverse shifts: Statistical framework

 where \(w(s)\) are threshold-dependent weights.
-For concision, we sometimes suppress the dependence on the threshold score \(s\) and denote weights, contamination statistics and rates as \(w\), \(z\) and \(C^{o}\) respectively. \texttt{D-SOS} differs from the \(Z\) statistic (\ref{eqn:zhang}) in three particular aspects: the score function \(\phi\), the weights \(w\) and the contamination statistic \(z\).
+For concision, we sometimes suppress the dependence on the threshold score \(s\) and denote weights, contamination statistics and rates as \(w\), \(z\) and \(C^{o}\) respectively. \texttt{D-SOS} differs from the \(Z\) statistic in Equation (\ref{eqn:zhang}) in three ways: the score function \(\phi\), the weights \(w\) and the contamination statistic \(z\).
 We address each in turn.

 \texttt{D-SOS} scores instances from least to most \emph{abnormal} according to a specified notion of outlyingness.
-To be concrete, for density estimation\footnote{If so, the negative log density, a measure of surprise, is a natural score for outlyingness.}, this property of \(\phi\) can be expressed as
+To be concrete, for density estimation, the negative log density is a natural score for outlyingness \citep{kandanaarachchi2021leave}.
+This property of the score function \(\phi\) can be expressed as

 for \(x_i, x_j \in \mathcal{X}\) and \(\epsilon\), a (sufficiently small) approximation error.
-Accordingly, instances in high-density regions of the training set \(X^{tr}\) (nominal points) score low; those in low-density regions (outliers) score high.
+Accordingly, instances in high-density regions of the training set \(X^{tr}\) (nominal points or inliers) score low; those in low-density regions (outliers) score high.
 Here, the score function \(\phi\) can be thought of as a density-preserving projection.
 More generally, higher scores, e.g.~wider prediction intervals and larger residuals, indicate worse outcomes; the higher the score, the more \emph{unusual} the observation.
 The structure in \(\phi\) is the catalyst for adjusting the weights \(w\) and the statistic \(z\).

 \texttt{D-SOS} updates the weights \(w\) to be congruent with the score function \(\phi\).
-When projecting to the outlier subspace, high scores imply unusual points, whereas both tails are viewed as extremes in the Zhang test.
-Univariate tests such as the Anderson-Darling and the Cramér-von Mises tests fit the framework in (\ref{eqn:zhang}): they make different choices for \(\phi\), \(z\) and \(w\).
+When projecting to the outlier subspace, high scores imply unusual points, whereas both tails are viewed as extremes in the Zhang framework.
+Univariate tests such as the Anderson-Darling and the Cramér-von Mises tests fit the framework in Equation (\ref{eqn:zhang}): they make different choices for \(\phi\), \(z\) and \(w\).
 These classical tests place more weight at the tails to reflect the severity of tail exceedances relative to deviations in the center of the distribution. \texttt{D-SOS} corrects for outliers being projected to the upper (right) tail of scores via the score function.
 The \texttt{D-SOS} weights \(w\) are specified as